-Mockoon can now monitors environment files external changes and automatically reloads the interface with the new data.
+Mockoon can now monitor environment files external changes and automatically reload the interface with the new data.
 You can activate this option in the settings:

 After a change is detected, your mock setup will be automatically updated or after validating a confirmation prompt: